KMTV-TV: History

 KMTV began broadcasting on September 1, 1949, as the second oldest television station in Nebraska.
 It operated as a CBS affiliate, but carried secondary affiliations with ABC and the DuMont Television Network.
 The station's call letters were originally intended to be KMA-TV, reflecting its first owner, Shenandoah, Iowa–based May Broadcasting, which owned KMA (960 AM) in that community.
 However, this violated Federal Communications Commission (FCC) rules, which at the time required stations have the same or adjacent city of license in order to share a base call sign.
 The station originally operated from studios located at 2615 Farnam Street in downtown Omaha, seven blocks east of WOW-TV (channel 6, now WOWT, at 3501 Farnam).

 KMTV briefly dropped ABC programming when KFOR-TV signed on from Lincoln in 1953.
 The network returned to KMTV when the FCC separated Lincoln to form its own market a year later.
+In 1955, KMTV is the first television station in Omaha to broadcast color programming.
 In 1956, KMTV switched affiliations with WOW-TV and became an NBC affiliate.
 This was part of CBS' multi-year, five-station affiliation deal with Meredith Corporation, as a compensation for Phoenix sister station KPHO to lose affiliation with network (KCMO-AM-FM-TV also switched to the network several months earlier).
 It also lost DuMont programming that same year when that network ceased operations.
 In September 1957, KMTV dropped its secondary ABC affiliation when KETV signed on as an exclusive affiliate of the network, from studios on Douglas Street just north of channel 3's facility.
 A sister station agreement with TV Shizuoka from Japan was signed in 1974.